 To kick things off, we are donating 10% of our revenue from Giving Tuesday2 to these new organizations.
 (And speakers too, of course.)
 Additionally, through Sonos Radio, our free to use streaming music service, we’re donating ad space to nonprofits to raise awareness about the amazing work they do.

-140.9% of US adults polled by the CDC in June reported at least one adverse mental or behavioral health condition, up from 19.1% in 2018 -- a 114% increase in adverse mental or behavioral health conditions in the general public.
+140.9% of US adults polled by the CDC in June reported at least one adverse mental or behavioural health condition, up from 19.1% in 2018 — a 114% increase in adverse mental or behavioural health conditions in the general public.

 Musicians battle mental health conditions at a 4 times the rate of the general population.
 45% of Jazz Foundation of America clients live below the poverty line.

 2Maximum donation of $175,000.
 Musicians battle mental health conditions at a 4 times the rate of the general population.
 45% of Jazz Foundation of America clients live below the poverty line.
 2Maximum donation of $175,000._